 The private charter option from Brazzaville to Mboko (Odzala Discovery Camps) is an additional cost when booking outside of our inclusive Discovery options.

 Our camp transfers start early in the morning.
 We recommend you book your international flight to arrive at least a day before your adventure starts.

 Anyone in good health can join our trips.
 The activities in our camps are optional, so you may choose to participate or not.

 Many of our activities do not require previous experience and are not fitness related.

-What is the maximum number of travelers on a gorilla trek?
+What is the maximum number of travelers on a gorilla tracking?

-The average group size is 4 per trek.
+The maximum group size is 4 per tracking experience.

 Is there internet in camps?